adamgajzlerowicz/useDebouncedPromise/README.md

 })

 export const App = () => {
-    // make action
     const debouncedAction = useDebouncedPromise('hello', () => alert('all done'))

-    // call action as many times as you want.
-When last promise finishes, the callback will execute return (
+    return (
         <button onClick={() => debouncedAction(mockPromise)}>do stuff</button>
     );